|

 contemporary urban element to the Santa Monica streetscape.

-Community Corp., which will own the project, anticipates that
+Community Corp., which will own the project, anticipates that the

 electricity generation and conservation measures will save more